FEUD: The Giants-Dodgers rivalry as told by the fans

 Austin Jackson kicked off the ninth inning with a single right up the middle, renewing the Giants fervor to beat the Dodgers late in the game.
 It was up to Joe Panik to get the job done.

-With one little nubber to the catcher, Panik moved Jackson to 2nd -- but he got stranded.
+With a little nubber to the catcher, Panik moved Jackson to second, but he got stranded.

-He fought like a gladiator facing off against a lion -- and he jacked -- a three-run-walkoff homer made every nail-biting moment of this showdown worth it.
+He fought like a gladiator facing off against a lion and he jacked a three-run-walk-off homer.
+It made every nail-biting moment of this showdown worth it.
 The Giants won 7-5.

 CLUTCH CUTCH!
 GIANTS WIN!!!! https://t.co/HwgSLo3Jpe pic.twitter.com/JdJ6Dpl9gN— ABC7 News (@abc7newsbayarea) April 8, 2018